Updated: Jun 11

 Monitor your credit report to ensure that there is no negative financial information, such as bankruptcy or collections on the account.

-This is typically one of the most important factors; around 35% in determining your score in many scoring models.
+Pay on time - This is typically one of the most important factors; around 35% in determining your score in many scoring models.
 Obviously, missed and late payments will bring your credit score down.

 By paying your credit card off every month, the credit reporting agencies will report consistent card activity and this means you will not have revolving debt and this should give you a favorable score.
 So needless to say, manage your budget.